+Rapporteur’s Summary:

+11 out of the 19 companies agreed that satellite assistance (e.g. ephemeris) could be used as a possible solution to inform the UE about possible coverage discontinuity.
+The remaining companies mentioned to postpone it until further progress is made by RAN1.

+As there is no clear majority, in response to the rapporteur suggests to discuss the following proposal during online session:

+Proposal 7: RAN2 will study the effect of discontinuous coverage of IoT-NTN over cell re-selection after RAN1 has made some progress on this aspect.

 R2-2100264 [5], R2-2100338 [7], R2-2100738 [9] and R2-2100808 [11] mention the use of legacy eMTC priorities and/or NB-IoT Qoffset to control cell re-selection between TN-NTN cells, LEO-GEO cells and earth-fixed and earth-moving cells.
 On the other hand, the contribution in R2-2100510 [17] prefer to exclude Idle mode mobility scenario between TN and NTN.

 Question 4(a): Do companies agree that legacy eMTC priorities could be used to prioritize cell re-selection between LEO-GEO cells and earth fixed-earth moving cells?